tytydraco/yessleep/out/I_Witnessed_the_Power_of_a_Wish_Now_Everything_is_Vanishing.md

 >*If we admit a thing so extraordinary as the creation of this world, it should seem that we admit something strange, and odd, and new to human apprehension, beyond any other miracle whatsoever.*
 *- George Berkeley*

 It was a few weeks after the wish that I encountered my first Eater.
 I was walking through the park, trying to clear my mind, when I saw a shadow that seemed too dark, too solid.
-It moved slowly, with purpose, and I watched as whatever it bit turned into a new void.
+It moved slowly, with purpose.

 At first, I thought it just a trick of the light, but as I approached, the sense of wrongness grew.
 The entity was not just a shadow; it was an absence, a void where nothing should have been.
 It moved with an eerie, deliberate grace, consuming everything in its path.